Generation Z in the United States: Education

+Generation Z is more likely to search for the information they need on the Internet rather than going through a book and are accustomed to learning by watching videos.
+A survey by the Pew Research Center found that teenage girls were more likely to feel excited about what they learned at school than boys.
 A 2022 poll by YPulse found that the top five sets of skills Millennials and Generation Z wished they had learned at school were managing mental health, self-defense, survival skills and basic first aid, cooking, and personal finance.

+Many American public schools suffer from inadequate or dated facilities.
+Some schools even leak when it rains.
+It is 2017 report on American infrastructure, the American Society of Civil Engineers (ASCE) gave public schools a score of D+.
+On the other hand, the majority of American public schools have acquired access to broadband Internet service, thereby increasing the frequency of digital learning.

 The COVID-19 pandemic has badly disrupted the American education system.
-In the early 2020s, different school districts report significant shortages of teachers, many of whom have left their positions or the profession itself due to low pay, stressful work environments, the lack of respect for them, and the hostility towards them from some politicians and parents.
+In the early 2020s, different school districts report significant shortages of teachers.
 This problem is not new but it mostly affects students in economically deprived areas.
-Well-endowed suburban schools do not have this problem.
-Public schools across the United States also presently face falling enrollment due to population decline and defections to private schools and home schooling.
+Public schools across the United States have had falling enrollments in recent due to population decline and defections to private schools and home schooling.
 As a result, their funding has also fallen.

-Many students are finding themselves in the midst of an escalating cultural conflict in which political activists are demanding that books dealing with sensitive topics relating to race and sexuality and those that include coarse language and explicit violence be removed from school libraries.
-The teaching of race and sexuality also proven to be politically controversial in recent years, so much so that following the COVID-19 pandemic, support for parents' rights in deciding their children's educational contents and school choice, or the redirecting of tax money via vouchers to fund private schools chosen by the parents, has grown considerably.
+Political activists are demanding that books dealing with sensitive topics relating to race and sexuality and those that include coarse language and explicit violence be removed from school libraries.
+How to educate students on American history has been a source of fierce debates, as has the teaching of race and sexuality.
+Support for parents' rights in deciding their children's educational contents and school choice, or the redirecting of tax money via vouchers to fund private schools, has grown considerably.
+To pacify angry parents and to comply with new state laws, many schoolteachers have opted to remove certain items from their lessons.

-Despite the general consensus that mathematics education in the United States is mediocre, as indicated by international test scores in the late 2010s, there is strong partisan disagreement over how to address this issue because people are divided between the more traditional teacher-led approach and the student-led or inquiry-based method.
-An emphasis on rote memorization and speed gives as many as one in three students age five and up mathematical anxiety.
-Meanwhile, an increasing number of parents opted to send their children to enrichment and accelerated learning after-school or summer programs in the subject.
-However, many school officials turned their backs on these programs, believing that their primary beneficiaries are affluent white and Asian families, prompting parents to pick private institutions or math circles.
-Some public schools serving low-income neighborhoods even denied the existence of mathematically gifted students.
-By the mid-2010s, however, some public schools have begun offering enrichment programs to their students.

-Nevertheless, American students ranked above the OECD average in science and computer literacy, as of 2021.